 Yet, that Act has more holes than a wheel of swiss cheese, which makes any legal basis of a price discrimination lawsuit incredibly grey, especially when dealing with non-commodity goods online.
 In fact, US Courts and the Federal Trade Commission have repeatedly shot down dynamic price discrimination cases unless the discrimination took place on the bases of a suspect category (gender, race, sexual orientation, etc. and is incredibly difficult to prove) or was anti-competitive, which is highly unlikely to occur in an online market.

-As a result, business have taken it upon themselves to institute dynamic pricing in two forms:
+As a result, businesses have taken it upon themselves to institute dynamic pricing in two forms:

 1. Dynamic pricing based on groups